On the engineering of higher-order Van Hove singularities in two dimensions: Methods

-Note that this requires us to be able to 1) numerically obtain the eigenvector $|n, k^{(0)} \rangle$ and 2) differentiate the Hamiltonian matrix $H(\vb{k})$, both of which can be readily done, even in the case of large multi-band Hamiltonians.
-Therefore, to compute the full Taylor expansion in the two and three dimensional cases, we have to work with an appropriate generalisation of the Feynman - Hellmann lemma which can also handle complicated multi-band degeneracies that often prop up at high-symmetry points.
+Note that this requires us to be able to (i) numerically obtain the eigenvector $|n, k^{(0)} \rangle$ and (ii) differentiate the Hamiltonian matrix $H(\vb{k})$, both of which can be readily done, even in the case of large multi-band Hamiltonians.
+Therefore, to compute the full Taylor expansion in the two and three dimensional cases, we have to work with an appropriate generalisation of the Hellman–Feynman theorem which can also handle complicated multi-band degeneracies that often prop up at high-symmetry points.
 A comprehensive treatment of such an extension can be found in Ref~\cite{chandrasekaran_practical_2023}.
 The final formula for the Taylor expansion up to second order reads